gapDetection/gapDetectionDatasets/README.md

 <b>Authors</b>: Bikash Santra, Udita Ghosh, and Dipti Prasad Mukherjee, Indian Statistical Institute, Kolkata

 ## Citing
 If you use these datasets now, then you can cite this github repository.
-The BibTeX entry is the following.
+The BibTeX entry is the following.<br>
 @misc{Yakubovskiy:2019,
   Author = {Santra, Bikash and Ghosh, Udita and Mukherjee, Dipti Prasad}, Title = {Datasets for Identification of Gaps in the Images of Shleves in Supermarkets},